Uniform finite presentation for groups of polynomial growth: Acknowledgments

 TH thanks Christian Gorski and Mikolaj Fraczyk for helpful conversations and thanks Matthew Tointon and Seung-Yeon Ryoo for comments on a draft.
 This work was supported by NSF grant DMS-2246494.
+Both authors thank the anonymous referees for their comments.